Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 ### Training Task: 1

-1. Create a controller that creates a table of this modules's files at `training/list/files`
+1. Create a controller that creates a table of this modules' files at `training/list/files`

 Note: `$this->Module()->getBaseDir()` returns the module's directory